by Don Clark CSM

 There is an old saying that if you hit a diamond with a hammer, it will shatter into a dozen pieces.
 If you hit a piece of quartz with a hammer, it will split in two.
 Hit a piece of jade with a hammer and it will ring like a bell!

 By scientific definition, hardness is the ability to resist scratching and nothing more.
 Ask most folks and they will tell you that feathers are soft and glass is hard.
 In the world of gemology though, glass is fairly soft.
-It can be easily scratched by a majority of what we consider to be hard substances.
-Hardness depends on the bonding that holds the atoms together within a crystal structure.
+It can be easily scratched by a variety of what we consider to be hard substances.
+Hardness depends on the bonds that hold the atoms together within a crystal structure.
 This bonding is reflected in the ease with which the layers of atoms at a surface can be separated by applying pressure with a sample of another material.
 If the second material is harder than the first, it will leave a furrow, or scratch, which represents the breaking of millions of atomic bonds on a microscopic scale.
 The hardness of a mineral is, specifically, its “scratchability,” and every mineral can be ranked based on those others minerals it can scratch.

 About a century ago, Mineralogist Friedrich Mohs established a reference scale of ten common minerals, ranked in order of increasing hardness, as follows.
 It is called the Mohs Scale of Hardness.